This page lists known issues with Cloud SQL for SQL Server, along with ways you can avoid or recover from these issues.

 Expired SSL/TLS certificates

-If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Cloud Console and open the instance.
-Open its Connections page and make sure that your server certificate is valid.
+If your instance is configured to use SSL, go to the Cloud SQL Instances page in the Google Cloud console and open the instance.
+Open its Connections page, select the Security tab and make sure that your server certificate is valid.
 If it has expired, you must add a new certificate and rotate to it.
-Learn more.

-Cloud SQL Proxy version
+Cloud SQL Auth Proxy version

 Not authorized to connect